 Grabbing & Grasping Items

 Many elderly people have a hard time grabbing or holding on to items.
 As we age, hand strength may diminish or Arthritis may occur.
-When buying products, look for items that are design for use by people of all abilities (universal design) that are easy to open, hold or use.
+When buying products, look for items that are designed for use by people of all abilities (universal design) that are easy to open, hold or use.

 Lighting and contrasting color transitions for floors or counter tops have already been discussed.
 There are also hand-held magnifiers for reading, the television and computer screens.